Neckarsulmer SU (women's handball): Climbing up the league pyramid

 After two championship titles in regional fifth and fourth tier leagues, coach Emir Hadzimuhamedović led the team also to promotion to the 2.
 Bundesliga in the summer of 2013.
 In the following years, the team established itself there and gained promotion to the Bundesliga as second division champions in 2016.
 A big part in the various promotions from regional amateur levels to professional tiers played the successful under-17 team, which won the German championship in 2011.
 Talented players of this youth team formed an integral part of the first team in later years.

+In addition to its sporting successes in league competitions, Sport-Union also won the HVW-Pokal, the regional cup competition in the region of Württemberg, twice in its first four years of existence.
+In 2011, the team defeated TV Großbottwar, which was then playing two leagues higher than themselves, 34:24 in the final at the SCHARRena Stuttgart.
+Two years later they crowned themselves cup champion of 2013 at the same venue after a commanding win against third division rivals TG Nürtingen (33:24).

 New name and establishment in the Bundesliga

 After promotion to the Bundesliga Neckarsulmer Sport-Union was fighting against relegation for their first three years in Germany's top tier but eventually managed to stay in the league.
 With coaches Pascal Morgant and Tanja Logvin at the helm, the team established itself in the following years as a solid force in the Bundesliga with a sixth-place finish in the 2020–21 season, the best result to date.

 In 2021 Neckarsulmer Sport-Union was forced to change its name and crest due to unwanted associations with the right-wing extremist organization National Socialist Underground, although the abbreviation NSU has a long regional tradition in and around the city of Neckarsulm.
 Now playing as Sport-Union Neckarsulm the club produced players like Selina Kalmbach or Sarah Wachter who went on to become internationals for Germany.

+On August 12, 2025, Sport-Union Neckarsulm announced that Germany's national team captain Antje Döll would be joining the club on a free transfer from HB Ludwigsburg with immediate effect, after the then-acting champions of Germany filed for bankruptcy, making her the club's most prominent signing to date.
+Playing for Sport-Union Neckarsulm domestically, Döll went on to captain Germany to the final at the 2025 World Women's Handball Championship, scoring 49 goals during the course of the tournament and was also chosen to be part of the tournament's All-star Team.